Batch file

 A batch file may refer to any of the following:

-1. A batch file or batch job is a collection, or list, of commands that are processed in sequence often without requiring user input or intervention.
+1. A batch file or batch job is a collection, or list, of commands that are processed in sequence, often without requiring user input or intervention.
 With a computer running a Microsoft operating system such as Windows, a batch file is stored as a file with a .bat file extension.
-Other operating systems may define a batch job in a shell script, containing a list of commands to be executed one after the other.
+Other operating systems may define a batch job in a shell script, which contain a list of commands to be executed.

-Batch files are used to help load programs, run multiple processes at a time, and perform common or repetitive tasks.
+Batch files help load programs, run multiple processes, and perform common or repetitive tasks.

-For example, a batch job could be used to back up files, process log files, run several calculations or diagnostics, or any other job that require multiple commands to run.
+For example, a batch job could be used to back up files, process log files, run several calculations or diagnostics, or any other job that requiring multiple commands.
 A batch job can accomplish multiple tasks without interaction from the user, freeing up the user's time for other tasks.

 2. The batch command is a Recovery Console command that executes several commands.
 See the batch command page for full information on this command.